Facebook logo

 The Parts of Your Dental Implant

-The more teeth you are missing, the more dental implants you will need to have placed in order to secure a dedicated restoration.
+The more teeth you are missing, the more dental implants you will need to have placed to secure a dedicated restoration.
 All implants have their own unique manufacturer and materials used, which can increase or decrease the final cost at the end of the day.
 We’ll always be upfront about the implants we use, which manufacturer they come from, and the materials they contain so you can be fully informed about your tooth replacement.

 Final Dental Implant Restoration